Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 </p>

-3. Ability of ML-Enc to generalize on unseen data of the learned manifold
+3. ML-Enc: Ability to generalize on unseen data of the learned manifold

    The learned ML-Enc network can unfold unseen data of the learned manifold, demonstrated using the Swiss-roll with a hole, whereas the compared methods cannot.